|Special Prizes for HS History Fair Projects|

 Superior and excellent projects on the following topics may receive cash awards:

-*Most of the above prizes are given to high school students.
+*The above prizes are given to high school students.

 Illinois College Scholarships $1500 - $1000